intel/zephyr.js/docs/net.md

 Checks if the input is a valid IP address.

-Returns 0 if the input is not an IP address.
+Returns 4 if the input is an IPv4 address, 6 if the input is an IPv6 address, or 0 if the input is not an IP address.
-Returns 4 if the input is IPv4
-Returns 6 if the input is IPv6

 ### Net.isIPv4
 `Boolean isIPv4(input)`

-Checks if input is an IPv4 address
+Checks if input is an IPv4 address.

-Returns true if input is IPv4
+Returns true if input is IPv4.

 ### Net.isIPv6
 `Boolean isIPv6(input)`

-Checks if input is an IPv6 address
+Checks if input is an IPv6 address.

-Returns true if input is IPv6
+Returns true if input is IPv6.

 ### Socket.onclose Event
 `void onclose(void)`